Wahyumahendraa/Boomerang-Report/README.md

 ## 📁 Folder Structure

 - **Boomerang Report:**
   Main Excel file with Power Query, Pivot Tables, and Dashboard.
+(Download for the file)

 - **Raw File:**
   Contains the original and cleaned datasets in CSV format.